bunnylushington/digoc/README.md

 [Please note: the "examples" documentation effort here is ongoing but I believe the API is fully documented.
 If something there is confusing or missing or just plain wrong it's a bug; please file a GitHub issue.]

+## Porcelain vs. Plumbing ##

+I'm working on a [separate
+library](https://github.com/kevinmontuori/DigitalOcean) that wraps this library with more developer friendly functions.
+That is a work in progress and in no way deprecates this code (quite the opposite: it relies on it).
+If you're doing anything more than a quick 'n' dirty script, it might be worth taking a look.

 ## Authentication ##

 Generate a Digital Ocean from the [Applications & API